PLOS/Dockerfiles/README.md

 Requirements
 ------------
 This requires the [Docker Envoy](https://github.com/jonocodes/envoy) project and follows its conventions.
+It is already already included here, so you should not need to do anything to bring it in.

 Quick Start